joshwlivingston/advanced-r/README.md

 June 27, 2022

 <p>This repository stores all of my notes and exercise work-throughs from <a href="https://adv-r.hadley.nz/">Advanced R</a>.
 This uses the 2nd edition of Hadley Wickham's book.</p>
 <p>Source code is organized at the chapter-section level.
 In each section, notes appear first, followed by the exercises.
+Exercise question text are written in <em>italics</em>.</p>
 <p>This README was rendered using <a href="https::quarto.org">quarto</a>.</p>